Business Structures for Locator & Pages

 How to setup?

-Admins and Multi-Account Managers can create as many accounts as needed at any time.
+Admins and Multi-Business Managers can create as many businesses as needed at any time.

-It is crucial to note, that the account setup should be in place before you start adding Locations to the platform.
-This is due to the fact, that moving Locations between accounts is not possible through the platform.
+It is crucial to note, that the business setup should be in place before you start adding Locations to the platform.
+This is due to the fact, that moving Locations between businesses is not possible through the platform.

 Possible Setups